Hybrid characters, parentage and underwing pattern

 © A. R. Dean

 Plate 6.
 When viewed from behind the upperparts and the head could appear darker, with a blackish caste to head and enhanced contrast between upperparts and flanks.
 Although fleeting, and depending upon light and angle of view, the appearance at such times was more indicative of Tufted Duck input while, more confusingly, the bird could appear more like a male than a female!

 Plate 7.
 Underwing pattern of the Shustoke Aythya.
 Note the white bar on the central underwing formed by the inner median coverts and framed by grey marginal coverts, lesser coverts, bases of the greater coverts and underside of the primaries and secondaries.
 The terminal portions of the greater coverts are paler, while the axillaries appear steely grey rather than white.
 See main text for comments.

-Thus, the Shustoke bird provides an intriguing example of an Aythya hybrid, with its parentage and even whether it is female or male generating debate locally.
+Thus, the Shustoke bird provides an intriguing example of an Aythya hybrid, with its parentage generating debate locally.
 It encourages further discussion of the features by which the lineage of hybrids can be evaluated and the consistency of certain features characterising the two scaup species.
-My own conclusion is that the overall size, the smoothly contoured head profile, and the bill structure and pattern, do indicate Greater Scaup x Tufted Duck (and that it is a female).
-However, this is certainly open to debate and variations in underwing patterns warrant further investigation.
+My own conclusion is that the overall size, the smoothly contoured head profile, and the bill structure and pattern, do indicate Greater Scaup x Tufted Duck.
+However, this is certainly open to debate, with Lesser Scaup x Tufted Duck difficult to exclude with certainty - though the bill size and shape is arguably too robust for that origin.
+Variations in underwing patterns warrant further investigation.
 Clearly, judgement of the origins of such individuals needs to be circumspect and rapid judgements are to be avoided.

 Thanks to Steve Haynes and Dave Hutton for discussions.
-Dave also provided the superb photo of the Shustoke Aythya's underwing and raised the issue of whether the bird was indeed a female or a male in retarded plumage.
+Dave also provided the superb photo of the Shustoke Aythya's underwing.